-The City of Thunder Bay requires that all landscape work in City Parks and all trees and shrubs planted on municipal lands must be planted in accordance with the following standards and specifications approved by the Manager.
-These standards and specifications have been prepared to provide Developers and Contractors with the necessary approvals and submittals process information as well as construction details in order to avoid delays and facilitate the approval process, while at the same time ensuring the long term sustainability of the City's Green Infrastructure.
+The City of Thunder Bay requires that all landscape work in City Parks and all trees and shrubs planted on municipal lands must be planted in accordance with the following standards and specifications approved by the Manager of Parks & Open Spaces.
+These standards and specifications have been divided into five sections.
+Section One outlines subdivision and site Developer responsibilities and requirements with respect to tree planting on municipal lands.
+Section Two details Contractor requirements for municipal tree planting contracts.
+Finally Sections Three, Four and Five contain detailed City standards, details and specifications for municipal tree planting contracts as well as being a general reference for any tree planting project on private lands in the City of Thunder Bay.
+These Standards and Specifications have been developed utilizing recognized horticultural and arboricultural best practices at the current time in an effort to ensure the long term sustainability of the City's Green Infrastructure.

-It will be the responsibility of the Developer/Contractor to retain a competent Landscape Contractor with Landscape Ontario Certified Landscape Technician (CLT) Designation in Softscape Installation, an International Society of Arboriculture (ISA) Certified Arborist or a minimum of 10 years demonstrated tree planting experience, and if required, a licensed Landscape Architect (OALA) or Landscape Ontario Certified Landscape Designer (CLD) to ensure that the current City specifications associated with these standards are verified and adhered to in every detail.
-Prior to any planting being undertaking, proof of certification and/ or experience must be submitted to the Parks & Open Spaces Section.
+The City of Thunder Bay Parks & Open Spaces Section is now responsible for all tree planting on municipal lands.
+When the Parks & Open Spaces Section hires a Contractor for tree planting, it will be the responsibility of the Contractor to retain at least one competent supervisor with Landscape Ontario Certified Landscape Technician (CLT) designation in Softscape Installation, or with an Ontario Certified Arborist designation, or with a minimum of 10 years demonstrated tree planting experience, and if required, a licensed Landscape Architect (OALA) or Landscape Ontario Certified Landscape Designer (CLD) to ensure that the current City specifications associated with these standards are verified and adhered to in every detail.
+Prior to any planting being undertaking, proof of certification and/or experience must be submitted to the Parks & Open Spaces Section.